KevSed/Master-Thesis/README.md

-# Master-Thesis
+# Master Thesis
-Master Thesis: Analysis of the Crab Nebula using Photon Stream Data from FACT
+Master thesis on the topic: __Analysis of the Crab Nebula using Photon Stream data collected by the FACT telescope__